Alexander Mattison Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Season Stats

-- Mattison has run for 473 yards on 129 carries (29.6 yards per game), with three touchdowns on the ground this year.
+- This season Mattison has racked up 129 carries for 473 yards (29.6 per game) and three touchdowns.

 - He's also caught 31 passes for 225 yards (14.1 per game) and one touchdown.

-- The Vikings have thrown the football in 57.7% of their plays from scrimmage this year while running the ball 42.3% of the time.
+- The Vikings have thrown the football in 57.7% of their plays from scrimmage this year while staying on the ground 42.3% of the time.
 This offensive attack ranks 14th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Mattison's matchup with the Bears.